exasol/python-toolbox/doc/changes/unreleased.md

 # Unreleased

+## ✨ Added

+* added tbx task for markdown formating of .lint.json

 ## 🐞 Fixed
 * Fixed an issue in the CI workflow that caused it to be executed twice on the initial push of a PR if the PR branch was on the repo itself.